-Sprinkles 101: Know Your Sprinkles - know your sprinkles with this baking basics guide to six types of sprinkles.
+Sprinkles 101: Know Your Sprinkles - a baking basics guide to learning everything there is to know about sprinkles including baking and decorating with sprinkles.

 Who doesn't LOVE sprinkles?
 Nobody.
-Everyone LOVES sprinkles! 😉
+Everyone LOVES sprinkles! #hookedonsprinkles 😉

 Sprinkles are fun, colorful, and not just for kids!
 They're an excellent way to add color and texture to your desserts.